How to Choose the Perfect Vegan Hiking Boot

 Synthetic leather

+However, the disadvantages of synthetic leather make it a big no-no from an environmental, health and safety perspective.
+It’s often made from virgin plastics such as polyvinyl chloride (PVC) or polyurethane (PU).
 The production process is energy intensive and involves hazardous chemicals.
-The dangerous effects of these chemicals have recently been experienced in the 2023 chemical spill in Palestine, Ohio where 100,000 gallons of polyvinyl chloride was spilled and released into the environment.
+The dangerous effects of these chemicals were experienced in the 2023 chemical spill in Palestine, Ohio where 100,000 gallons of polyvinyl chloride was spilled and released into the environment, endangering humans and animals with toxic runoff.

 Durability